sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 1. **Native RJ45:** This is a port with both MAC and PHY mounted on the box, the connections could be easily established by cat5e and cat6 Ethernet cables.
 When the cable-diagnostics test is conducted on the native RJ45, the orchagent will dispatches the request to the external PHY drivers, and it could either be the SAI library on the syncd or the PAI library on the GearBox, it depends on the platform designs.

-2. **External SFP/QSFP ports:** This is the so-called PHYless switch design, the front panel ports are cages that allow external PHYs on SFP/QSFP modules to get connected and communicated with the MAC on the box.
-The conducted cable-diagnostics test will evaluate the power and thermal readings of the moudule and compared with the threshold values found in the module registers.
-And hence, it could only work on modules with DOM information and threshold support, which is required to optics and optional to the coppers.
+2. **External Copper SFP:** This is the so-called PHYless switch design, the front panel ports are cages that allow external PHYs on SFP modules to get connected and communicated with the MAC on the box.
+The conducted cable-diagnostics test will leverage the TDR hardware engine on the copper SFP for this operation.

 ### 2.2.1 Limitations

 #### TDR diagnostic

+TDR diagnostic is only available in the following port types:

+1. Native RJ45
-1. It only works on the native RJ45 and 1G copper SFPs (i.e. 1000BASE-T).
+2. 1G copper SFPs (i.e. 1000BASE-T)

-#### OPTIC diagnostics

-1. It only works on the transceivers with DOM and Threshold support.
-2. It's to help users quickly identify the possible root cause of link failures based on the thermal and power readings, the modules pass the test may or may not get linked up.
-3. It does not evaluate the BER/SNR counters, and hence, it's not for transceivers qualification, the modules pass the test may or may not experience packet loss.

 # 3 Design
 ## 3.1 Overview